About Hydra...

 way to the rocks for a quick swim

-and a ciggarette or two.
+and a cigarette or two.
 Most are

 disappointed that Hydra does not

-have a long sandy beach.
+have a long sandy beach within walking distance.
 (Sorry I

 didn't mention it sooner but there

-are excursions to beaches on the
+are excursions to beaches and

 swimming from the platforms and